Quarry Bay station: Location

 As with all stations on the Island line, Quarry Bay is located on the northern shore of Hong Kong Island.
 Platforms 1 and 2 are built beneath King's Road to Pak Fuk Road.
 Platforms 3 and 4 are built beneath King's Road to the south of Model Housing Estate.

 History

+The construction contract was awarded to Paul Y. Construction (now Paul Y. Engineering) and work started in 1982.